zbb272/ruby-boating-school-dc-web-career-021819/README.md

 * should initialize with first_name
 * Student.all should return all of the student instances
 * Student#add_boating_test should initialize a new boating test with a student (Object), a boating test name (String), a boating test status (String), and an Instructor (Object)
-* Student.find_student will take in a student first name and output that student
+* Student.find_student will take in a student first name and output that student (Object)

 'BoatingTest' class: